MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-omsetblendfactor.md

 ## -remarks

-If you created the blend-state object with D3D11_BLEND_BLEND_FACTOR or D3D11_BLEND_INV_BLEND_FACTOR, the blending stage uses the non-NULL array of blend factors.

-If you didn't create the blend-state object with D3D11_BLEND_BLEND_FACTOR or D3D11_BLEND_INV_BLEND_FACTOR, the blending stage does not use the non-NULL array of blend factors; the runtime stores the blend factors.
+If you created the blend-state object with [D3D12_BLEND_BLEND_FACTOR](/windows/win32/api/d3d12/ne-d3d12-d3d12_blend) or **D3D12_BLEND_INV_BLEND_FACTOR**, then the blending stage uses the non-NULL array of blend factors.
+Otherwise,the blending stage doesn't use the non-NULL array of blend factors; the runtime stores the blend factors.

-If you pass NULL, the runtime uses or stores a blend factor equal to { 1, 1, 1, 1 }.
+If you pass NULL, then the runtime uses or stores a blend factor equal to `{ 1, 1, 1, 1 }`.

-D3D11_BLEND_BLEND_FACTOR and D3D11_BLEND_INV_BLEND_FACTOR are <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/ne-d3d12-d3d12_blend">D3D12_BLEND</a> enumeration constants.

 ## -see-also